Complete Guide to Door Phones: What They Are & How They Work

 What is a door phone?

-A door phone is the in-unit hardware component of a door entry system, which is an electronic device that facilitates communication and property access between visitors and tenants.
+A door phone is the in-unit hardware component of a door entry system, an electronic device that facilitates communication and property access between visitors and tenants.

 Also known as doorbell phones, door phones are placed inside individual apartment units.
 Typically, these devices are mounted on the wall and include buttons or a handset for tenants to listen and speak with guests at the building’s front entrance.

 This in-unit device connects to outdoor hardware installed at the property entrance.
-Some systems operate on a telephone landline, while others transmit data wirelessly via the internet.
-Newer systems also support video, allowing tenants to visually confirm a visitor’s identity before letting them inside.
+Some systems operate on a telephone landline, while others transmit data wirelessly via the Internet.
+Newer systems also support video, allowing tenants to visually confirm visitors’ identities before letting them inside.

 Components of a door phone system